 The winery is small yet has plenty of space for the tiny production needs.
 All their wine is bottled on site – filled by hand using an Inline Bottle Filler and then corked by hand.

-In additional to managing the estate vineyards here David also manages his family farm in the tiny community of Maxwell, California which is planted to almonds, rice and alfalfa.
-As a result, with little time spend on distribution, marketing or outreach Olney Family Vineyard truly defines an ‘under the radar’ winery.
-David says most people find them either online or mostly locals see their sign while driving by on Redwood Road.
+With little time to spend on distribution, marketing or outreach Olney Family Vineyard truly defines an ‘under the radar’ winery.
+David says most people find their wines either online or locals spot their sign while driving by on Redwood Road.
+And as the brand has matured, word of mouth has certainly been an important part of their business.

 2018 OFV harvest is in the tank.
 Our last day of Cabernet Sauvignon harvest.
 May have been a late year but the fruit tasted delicious.